RJPearson94/terraform-aws-open-next/modules/tf-aws-open-next-multi-zone/README.md

 # Open Next Terraform - tf-aws-open-next-multi-zone

+~> I am aware of issues trying to deploy resources using Terraform v1.5.7.
+If possible please try use Terraform v1.6.1 or above, as it appear changes in Terraform resolve the issue.
+See https://github.com/RJPearson94/terraform-aws-open-next/issues/35 for more details

 This module allows you to deploy multiple next.js websites using a [multi zone](https://nextjs.org/docs/pages/building-your-application/deploying/multi-zones) architecture.
 This uses [Open Next](https://github.com/serverless-stack/open-next) lambda, S3 and CloudFront.

 This module supports three deployment options: